wso2/docs-ei/en/streaming-integrator/docs/guides/viewing-dashboards.md

-# Monitoring the WSO2 Streaming Integrator with Grafana
+# Monitoring ETL Statistics with Grafana

+!!! tip "Before you begin:"
+    To enable WSO2 Streaming Integrator to publish statistics in Grafana, follow the instructions in [Setting up Grafana to Display WSO2 SI Statistics](../admin/setting-up-grafana-dashboards.md).

 ## Setting Up Grafana to Monitor WSO2 Streaming Integrator

-For the purpose of monitoring WSO2 Streaming Integrator, WSO2 provides nine pre-configured dashboards.
-To use them to monitor the Streaming Integrator, set them up as follows:
+For the purpose of monitoring ETL (Extract, Transform, Load) statistics WSO2 provides nine pre-configured dashboards.
+To view them in Grafana, follow the steps below:

  1. Download the following dashboards (i.e., the JSON file with the dashboard configuration) from [here](https://github.com/wso2/streaming-integrator/tree/master/modules/distribution/carbon-home/resources/dashboards).